GenericP3rson/docs-1/src/highway/modules/buckets.md

   // Type of the resource
   ResourceIdentifier type = 4;

   // References the schema and item within the bucket is associated with.
-Bucket items do not need to use the same schema reference
-  // if the bucket is "generic" // optional string schema_did = 5;
+Bucket items do not need to use the same schema reference // optional string schema_did = 5;
 }
 ```